zulip/zulip/zerver/webhooks/teamcity/doc.md

-When a user runs a personal build, if Zulip can map their TeamCity username to a Zulip user (by comparing it with the Zulip user's email address or full name), that Zulip user will receive a private message with the result of their personal build.
+When a user runs a personal build, if Zulip can map their TeamCity username to a Zulip user (by comparing it with the Zulip user's email address or full name), that Zulip user will receive a direct message with the result of their personal build.

 ![](/static/images/integrations/teamcity/002.png)